QLee2112/Project-1---Spaceman-Sam/README.md

     1. Create a button with an ID of playAgainButton
     2. Add an event listener that clears all divs and selects a new value for the currentGoalWord
     3. Selects new random letters and populates them in the letterBank

-V1
-1. As a user, I want to be able to upload a file as the spaceman sprite
-    1. Create an input box on the starting page
-    2. Have the input type of input box
-    3. Have the input line add a new URL that changes the sprite of Spaceman Sam
-2. As a user, I want to be able to change the text color of the goal word and letters in the bank of letters
-    1. Create a div with an ID of colorPalette
-    2. Have an unorder list of different color options
-    3. Create a button for each item of the ordered list that corresponds to a color
-    4. Create an event listener for each button that changes the color text of the currentGoalWord to whatever color button is selected
-3. As a user, I want to be able to click the 'hint' button
-    1. Create a button with an ID of hintButton
-    2. Add an event listener that changes 3 letters, 2 random letters with a letter value not equal to a letter value in the currentGoalWord and 1 letter that does have a letter value equal to a letter vale in the currentGoalWord, to yellow

-V2
-1. As a user, I want to be able to change the background color of the game board
-    1. Add a div with the ID of backgroundColor
-    2. Add an unorder list of different color options
-    3. Make each unordered list item a button
-    4. Add an event listener to each button that changes the background color of the play screen when clicked
-2. As a user, I want to be able to see how many games I have won
-    1. Add a div with an ID of wins
-    2. Create a variable, totalWins, that keeps track of how many times that if-win condition is triggered.
-    3. Inserts the value of totalWins into the wins div
-3. As a user, I want to be able to see how many games I have lost
-    1. Add a div with an ID of losses
-    2. Create a variable, totalLosses, that keeps track of how many times that if-win condition is not triggered.
-    3. Inserts the value of totalLosses into the losses div